 - Positive results from theoretical analysis using GWT process showing the potential economic viability of using ENERLET to extract battery-grade lithium carbonate from brine.

-- Results expected in Q1 2017 for Phase 1 bench testing to determine the prime location for a planned Phase 2 bench test and planned 50-gallon per minute ENERLET pilot plant.
+- Upon achieving battery grade Li2CO3 results from Phase 2 bench testing next steps would be to determine the prime location for a planned 50-gallon per minute ENERLET pilot plant.

 - ENERLET plant design offers